BlokasLabs/pisound-micro-docs/docs/libpisoundmicro.md

 There's also a generic `upisnd_setup` API, taking a generic setup config container `upisnd_setup_t`.

-Some Elements provide type specific API's, prefix with the type, for example `upisnd_element_gpio_...` or `upisnd_element_encoder_...`.
+Some Elements provide type specific API's, prefixed with the type, for example `upisnd_element_gpio_...` or `upisnd_element_encoder_...`.
 See the API Reference documentation for all of them.

 ### Element Name